 ESTA Fee and the Travel Promotion Act of 2009

-Yes, beginning September 8, 2010, there is a fee required by the Travel Promotion Act of 2009 (Section 9 of the United States Capitol Police Administrative Technical Corrections Act of 2009, Pub.
-L. No. 111-145).
+Yes, there is a fee associated with the Travel Promotion Act of 2009 and the Further Consolidated Appropriations Act, 2020 (PL 116-94).
 The fee is comprised of two parts:

 Processing Charge -- All applicants requesting an electronic travel authorization are charged for the processing of the application.
 The fee is $4.00.

-Authorization charge -- If your application is approved and you receive authorization to travel to the United States under the Visa Waiver Program, an additional $10.00 will be charged to your credit card.
+Authorization charge -- If your application is approved and you receive authorization to travel to the United States under the Visa Waiver Program, an additional $17.00 will be added to your payment method.
 If your electronic travel authorization is denied, you are only charged for the processing of your application.

 CBP is not responsible for any additional fees that may be charged by your credit card company for the transaction.